naninovel/docs/docs/guide/configuration.md

 Scene Independent | True | Whether to apply `DontDestroyOnLoad` to the engine objects, making their lifetime independent of any loaded scenes.
 When disabled, the objects will be part of the Unity scene where the engine was initialized and will be destroyed when the scene is unloaded.
 Show Initialization UI | True | Whether to show a loading UI while the engine is initializing.
 Custom Initialization UI | Null | UI to show while the engine is initializing (when enabled).
 Will use a default one when not provided.
-Show Title UI | True | Whether to automatically show title screen UI (main menu) after engine initialization.
-You can modify the title UI using UI customization feature (see online guide for more info).
-Enable Bridging | True | Whether to automatically start the bridging server to communicate with external Naninovel tools: IDE extension, web editor, etc.
+Enable Bridging | False | Whether to automatically start the bridging server to communicate with external Naninovel tools: IDE extension, web editor, etc.
 Server Port | 41016 | The network port for the server to listen.
 Change both here and in the external tools in case the default port is occupied by another application.
 Auto Generate Metadata | True | Whether to automatically generate project metadata when Unity editor is started.
 Generate Label Metadata | True | Whether to generate metadata used for script labels autocompletion.
 May take a substantial time when there are a lot of scripts in the project.
 Enable Development Console | True | Whether to enable development console.
 Debug Only Console | False | When enabled, development console will only be available in development (debug) builds.
-Toggle Console Key | Back Quote | Key used to toggle development console.
-You can also toggle it with a multi (3 or more) touch when using touchscreens.

 </div>